Aquatic Invasive Species

 The project offered two types of volunteer positions during the summer.
 The first position sought homeowners who had private docks on Kalamalka, Wood, Okanagan, Skaha, and Osoyoos Lakes to monitor for zebra and quagga mussels.
 Volunteers received a pair of mussel monitors to be attached to their docks and were required to check them every two weeks.

-The second position sought community members to conduct shoreline surveys for invasive clams on beaches on Osoyoos Lake.
-Volunteers were required to visit a designated beach for their survey every two weeks.
+The second position sought community members to conduct shoreline surveys for invasive clams on designated beaches on Osoyoos Lake.

 Luckily, no invasive species of concern were detected!